Learnability Window in Gated Recurrent Neural Networks: Learnability under heavy-tailed fluctuations

 Taking expectations over the randomness of the data yields

 where

 is an envelope-normalized alignment coefficient aggregating the neuronwise magnitudes $|m_q(\ell)|$ with signed weights $\mu^{(q)}_{t,\ell}$.

-This factorization separates two complementary aspects of temporal credit assignment: (i)~$\overline{m}_{\mu}(\ell)$ captures the average informational alignment between the gradient signal and the parameter-sensitivity directions at lag~$\ell$, and (ii)~$f(\ell)$ quantifies the aggregate gain describing how much of that information survives recurrent transport through gates and state dynamics.
-Together, they determine the expected strength of the lagged contribution to the overall gradient, that is, how detectable past dependencies remain after being filtered by the network’s temporal mechanisms.
+This factorization separates two complementary aspects: (i)~$\overline{m}_{\mu}(\ell)$ captures the average informational alignment between the gradient signal and the parameter-sensitivity directions at lag~$\ell$, and (ii)~$f(\ell)$ quantifies the aggregate gain determining how strongly lagged gradient information contributes to parameter updates after both recurrent transport and optimizer scaling.
+Together, they determine the expected strength of the lagged contribution to the overall gradient, that is, how detectable past dependencies remain after being propagated through the coupled state--parameter dynamics of training.